 - I have the power of saying what I do is “good enough.”

 - I have the power of deciding what I want (and don’t want) to do.

 Joshua Becker, a mentor and very close friend of mine, says “The first step in crafting a life you want is to get rid of everything you don’t.”

 Not only do I embrace this ideology in my personal life, but I also look for ways to pare down responsibilities and obligations in my business life.

 I don’t have the time to be perfect or to get caught up in the “rat race.”
 There are simply too many things I want to do outside of it all.
 Life is too short.

-As I work towards the relaunch of Authentik as a community-focused destination, I will not do it alone.
+As I work towards my next project, I will not do it alone.
 I am enlisting the help of others who are smarter than me, better than me, and more creative than me.

 So, I have chosen to work with my peers to get things done.

 This agency is working with me on designing a new logo and branding, and the initial concept I have seen is awesome—far better than I could have ever come up with.
 For real.